 Describing UI Components to AI

-Use clearer UI language, state descriptions, and constraints so AI tools build the interface you intended.
+Use clearer UI language, state descriptions, constraints, and acceptance criteria so AI tools build the interface you intended.

 Level Beginner